 Must Watch Movies of All Time: Masculinity

 You believe what you want.
 You work your side of the street, and I’ll work mine. ~Frank Bullit

 One of Steve McQueen’s most iconic movies of all time, Bullit is a brilliant 1960’s action flick that follows the journey of police Lieutenant Frank Bullit (Steve McQueen) as he attempts to cripple one of the city’s most vicious mob bosses.

-Although the car chases and action scenes might not be as intense as some of the more modern action films, McQueen’s brilliant performance will provide you with a go-to template for how to be a more alpha or “Grounded” man.
+Its age, it’s one of those cool movies to watch with a fine whisky and nice cigar and though the car chases and action scenes might not be as intense as some of the more modern action films, McQueen’s brilliant performance will provide you with a go-to template for how to be a more alpha or “Grounded” man.
 Pay special attention to the way he interacts with the women in the movie and how he holds himself in intense conversations… You might just learn a thing or two.

 55. The Godfather Trilogy

 I’m going to make him an offer he can’t refuse ~Don Vito Corleone

 Considered by many to be one of the greatest films of all time, The Godfather is perhaps one of the most important films for any aspiring Grounded Man to watch.
 Despite the film’s 3 hour runtime, you will be on the edge of your seat during this cinematographic masterpiece and will walk away pondering the many life lessons presented in this iconic classic.